 At a glance.

 Volunteering takes place Monday to Friday.
 A trained volunteering guide will work alongside you during the day, with evenings left free to explore the area and catch up with fellow volunteers.
 There’s lots to do including volunteer projects in the nursery, as we take our eco-sourced seeds through to young trees ready to plant.
-Then there’s planting, as we work to get 100,000 trees in the ground in the next twelve months!
+Then there’s planting, as we work to get 60,000 trees in the ground in the next twelve months!
 Plus there are other exciting habitat restoration projects to explore and be part of.
-Other volunteering activities include preparing the ground for planting, removing invasive weeds and more!
+Other volunteering activities include preparing the ground for planting, seed collection, removing invasive weeds and more!

 Sharing with others

 If you’re interested we’d love to inspire your creativity as well, as we develop resources to encourage people everywhere to get planting our future native forests, and share the Wild Heart Project vision.
 Video, Instagram feeds, and simple conservation how-to-guides are just the beginning of what’s possible.